zilexa/Homeserver/README.md

 ### _Cloud Experience_

 _[Bitwarden](https://github.com/dani-garcia/bitwarden_rs)_ - via Docker
-One of the best password manager out there.
+> Easily the best, user friendly password manager out there.
 Open source and therefore fully audited to be secure.
-On top of that also user-friendly even on your mobile devices. by using `bitwarden_rs`, written in the modern language RUST, it users exponentially less resources than the conventional Bitwarden-server.
+The mobile apps are extremely easy to use.
+By using `bitwarden_rs`, written in the modern language RUST, it users exponentially less resources than the conventional Bitwarden-server.

 _[FileRun](https://filerun.com/)_ and/or _[NextCloud](https://nextcloud.com/)_ - via Docker
 >FileRun is a very fast, lightweight and feature-rich selfhosted alternative to Dropbox/GoogleDrive/OneDrive.
 It always shows the realtime state of your filesystem.